guildai/guild.ai/pages/workflow.md

 <!-- TODO

-- Elaborate on the aboce
+- Elaborate on the above
 - Docs for other step attributes (e.g. gpu, etc.)

 -->